nfuhs/get-started-elm/part-one.md

 Browser.sandbox is required to run our app inside the browser and sandbox takes care that our program can only run inside the browser and not communicate with the outside world.

-The main is the entry point of every Elm program and has beside Browser.sandbox an quiet interesting part in it:
+main is the entry point of every Elm program and has beside Browser.sandbox an quite interesting part in it:

 ``` { init = init, update = update, view = view } ```